 Several of the principal ingredients used in our products, including chocolate and nuts, are subject to significant price fluctuations.
 Although cocoa beans, the primary raw material used in the production of chocolate, are grown commercially in Africa, Brazil and several other countries around the world, cocoa beans are traded in the commodities market, and their supply and price are subject to volatility.
 We believe our principal chocolate supplier purchases most of its beans at negotiated prices from African growers, often at a premium to commodity prices.
-The supply and price of cocoa beans, and in turn of chocolate, are affected by many factors, including monetary fluctuations and economic, political and weather conditions in countries in which to cocoa beans are grown.
+The supply and price of cocoa beans, and in turn of chocolate, are affected by many factors, including monetary fluctuations and economic, political and weather conditions in countries in which cocoa beans are grown.
 We purchase most of our nut meats from domestic suppliers who procure their products from growers around the world.
 The price and supply of nuts are also affected by many factors, including weather conditions in the various regions in which the nuts we use are grown.
-Although we often enter into purchase contracts for these products, significant or prolonged increases in the prices of chocolate or nuts of the quality sought by us, could have a material adverse effect on us and our results of operations.
+Although we often enter into purchase contracts for these products, significant or prolonged increases in the prices of chocolate or of one or more types of nuts, or the unavailability of adequate supplies of chocolate or nuts of the quality sought by us, could have a material adverse effect on us and our results of operations.